janmayer/talks/cloudless-testing-serverless-applications/talk.md

-        Given details about a specific vehicle are available And the AI description generator is functional When the user requests a description for this vehicle Then the Description Service provides a description for this vehicle
+        Given details about a specific vehicle are available And the AI description generator is functional When the user requests a description for this vehicle Then a description for this vehicle is provided
 ```

 <!--